jbarnoud/splitleafs/README.rst

 phospholipid and that ``P1`` is the name of the phosphorus.

 If your system is different you can change the reference atom using the ``--atom`` option.
-Let's assume we ha a phospholipid bilayer described within the `Martini coarse-grained force field <http://md.chem.rug.nl/cgmartini/>`_.
+Let's assume we have a phospholipid bilayer described within the `Martini coarse-grained force field <http://md.chem.rug.nl/cgmartini/>`_.
 Then the phospate group is represented by a bead called ``PO4``.
 If we want to use this bead as a reference for our splitting we can use the command ::